Everyone wants a backyard that’s functional, beautiful, and relaxing.

 Outdoor Entertaining Drink Bar

-Here’s an idea if you want to set up your outdoor bar specifically for drinks and entertainment.
+Here’s an idea if you want to set up your outdoor bar specifically for drinks and entertainment of friends and family.

 With this theme… Focus on appliances that will make it quick and easy to serve up refreshments.

 For example, you can install a kegerator right into your bar… So you’ll have drinks on tap!

 Then, an outdoor sink or refreshment center is a must for getting fresh water.

 A refreshment center in particular is a handy appliance.

 For example, Coyote Outdoor Living’s refreshment center has a drop-in cooler with a drain and a removable condiment tray insert.
 You’ll also get a bottle shelf, towel holder, and a bottle opener.

 Of course, you’ll need a place to store canned drinks… So an outdoor refrigerator will be helpful.

 Finally, whether you’re serving cocktails or water… Consider an outdoor ice maker!

 You can even find different ice makers that make different shapes of ice… Like cubes, spheres, or even top hats (yes, really!).